MoathOthman/MOAudioUploadStreamer/README.md

 HOW TO USE
 ==========

-Simple way:Drag drop AudioStreamer classes to your project Harder but better : AudioStreamer is a 'framework' so you can drag drop AudioStremaer project into your project then add it to the 'Target Dependencies' and to 'Link Binary Libraries"
+Simple way:Drag drop AudioStreamer classes to your project.

+Harder but better : AudioStreamer is a 'framework' so you can drag drop AudioStremaer project into your project then add it to the 'Target Dependencies' and to 'Link Binary Libraries"